The Members of Indokem Limited

-The Board and the Nomination and Remuneration Committee reviewed the performance of theindividual directors on the basis of the criteria such as the contribution of theindividual directors to the Board and Committee meetings like preparedness on the issuesto be discussed meaningful and constructive contribution and inputs in meetings etc. Inaddition the Chairman was also evaluated on the key aspects of his role.
+The Board and the Nomination and Remuneration Committee reviewed the performance of theindividual Directors on the basis of the criteria such as the contribution of theindividual Director to the Board and Committee meetings like preparedness on the issues tobe discussed meaningful and constructive contribution and inputs in meetings etc. Inaddition the Chairman was also evaluated on the key aspects of his role.

-All Independent Directors were present at the Meeting and discussed above and expressedtheir satisfaction.
+All Independent Directors were present at the Meeting and discussed the above andexpressed their satisfaction.

-18. Policy on Directors appointment and remuneration and other details
+18. Policy on Directors' appointment and remuneration and other details:

-19. Internal financial control systems and their adequacy
+19. Internal financial control systems and their adequacy: